CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ### Example: Using RDBS service in Node.js MySQL Client

-This section will assume that you have an existing Node.js application which needs a MySQL database named `myapp`.
-The first step is to add the MySQL client module to `myapp` Node.js application using NPM (Node Package Manager) for including the dependency.
+This section will assume that you have an existing Node.js application named `myapp` which needs a MySQL database .
+The first step is to add the MySQL client module to the `myapp` Node.js application using NPM (Node Package Manager).

 ```
 $ npm install mysql --save